LancasterAlexUofU/sheet/Spreadsheet/README.md

 an error will occur and this is intentional.
 I believe this is what Lecture 12 Slide (Page 22) was trying to convey, even though it was talking about values.

-I am going to remove the PS5 grading tests as they break, even with changing
+I am also assuming that if one tries to save to a spreadsheet with a filename such as "sheet", that is invalid versus "sheet.txt", which is valid.

 # Consulted Peers
 - Landon